MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 records being returned.
 The results are always ordered by balance in this mode, and it is the case here too, that an empty array is handed back if no records can be retrieved.

-Since this command as a whole is optional, and it is also a valid option to request just a single table view, instead of both of necessity, null should be anticipated at various places, either at the position of individual tables (`payableOpt`, `receivableOpt`) or in place of the whole thing (`customQueryOpt`), which implies that no query was actually requested.
+This query mode is just optional, and it is also a valid option to request just a single table view.
+Therefore, null should be anticipated at various places, either at the position of individual tables (`payableOpt`, `receivableOpt`) or in place of the whole thing (`customQueryOpt`), which implies that a command with these arguments was not used.

 `payableOpt` is the part referring to payable records if any exist, null or an empty array are also possible.